6 min read

 Common Questions

 Does import work for any game system?
 Yes.
-Scrybe detects the game system from your content and falls back to your party’s system if it can’t tell.
+The importer detects the game system from your content and falls back to your party’s system if it can’t tell.
 D&D 5e, Pathfinder 2e, and Draw Steel are all supported.

 Can I import into an existing party, or does it always create a new one?
 Both.
 Open Import from inside a party to merge results into that party.
 Open Import from the dashboard to create a fresh party (or import content without a party at all).

 What happens to duplicate items across files?
-Scrybe merges them during the unified review pass and folds them into marketplace matches wherever possible.
+The importer merges them during the unified review pass and folds them into marketplace matches wherever possible.
 You will almost never see the same item template created twice in one import.

 Is there a file size or page limit?
-10 MB per file.
+10 MB per document file.
 PDFs are capped at 200 pages.
 ZIPs are capped at 500 files and 100 MB total.
 Spreadsheets are capped at 5,000 rows.
 Plain-text pastes are capped at 150,000 characters.
+Session audio uses the party audio-import flow and is governed by the audio upload limits shown there.

 What’s Next?

-- Scrybe Assistant — The AI system that powers import and other ScryMarket features
+• AI Assistant: The AI system that powers import and other ScryRPG features